Gabriella439/post-rfc/sotu.md

 **Rating:** Immature

 On hobbyist boards like the Raspberry Pi its possible to compile haskell code with ghc.
-But some libraries have problems on the arm platform, ghci only works on newer compilers, and the newer compilers are flaky.
+There are limitations; some libraries have problems on the arm platform, and ghci only works on newer compilers.
+Cross compiling doesn't work with template haskell.
+Stack and other large projects can take more than 1g of memory to compile.

-If haskell code builds, it runs with respectable performance on these machines.
+However, if the haskell code builds, it runs with respectable performance on these machines.

+**Arch (Banana Pi) **
+update 2016-02-25:
+* installed today from pacman, current versions are ghc 7.10.3 and cabal-install 1.22.6.0
+* a compatable version of llvm also installed automatically.
+* ghci passes hello world test; cabal/ghc compiled a modest project normally.

 **Raspian (Raspberry Pi, pi2, others)**
 * current version: ghc 7.4, cabal-install 1.14